-Peiyan Yu, Raveesh Mayya, Anindya Ghose (Major Revision at Information Systems Research)
+Peiyan Yu, Raveesh Mayya, Anindya Ghose (2nd Round Major Revision at Information Systems Research)

 We utilized a quasi-experiment to investigate the effects of enabling non-monetary virtual gifts on the streamers’ revenue outcome via paid virtual gifts and find a stimulating effect instead of cannibalization.
 Mechanism analyses suggest competition among users on gifting value and habit forming.